 A laughing matter

 And now, a bit of a laugh.
-While the world is being turned upside down in search of fugitive agent Ghita, the television station he owns is completely free to broadcast his recorded videos.
-The whole series embedded in a well-planned, well-directed, and well-acted live show.
+While the world is being turned upside down in search of fugitive agent Ghita, the television station he owns broadcasts non-stop the mogul’s videos recorded in hiding.
+The whole series embedded in a well-planned, well-directed and acted live show.

 A weeping matter